cjburgos/gamify-p4/README.md

 🌍 Why We Built This

 Onchain doesn’t have to mean complex.
-PlayOnchain brings fun, fairness, and flexibility to the chain—without requiring tokens, technical know-how, or high stakes.Whether you're a creator, brand, or fan, PlayOnchain is the simplest way to launch and join games that reward participation, build loyalty, and make crypto feel like a game again.
+PlayOnchain brings fun, fairness, and flexibility to the chain—without requiring tokens, technical know-how, or high stakes.
+Whether you're a creator, brand, or fan, PlayOnchain is the simplest way to launch and join games that reward participation, build loyalty, and make crypto feel like a game again.

 🎯 Hackathon Goal